haipengzhou856/TBGDiff/readme.md

 ## Others

-* I think this work is a PIECE OF SHIT in my standard.
-I **ABSOLUTELY HATE, DISGUST and DESPISE A+B+C** ***SHIT*** to speculate and trick a conference or journal  (though the designed module is useful and make sense indeed).
+* I admit this work is a PIECE OF SHIT in my standard.
+I **ABSOLUTELY HATE, DISGUST, and DESPISE A+B+C** ***SHIT*** to speculate and trick a conference or journal  (though the designed module is useful and makes sense indeed).
 I **EXTREMELY HATE** such an academic taste.
 Such a kind of paper can not provide any insights.
+None of contribution to the community.
 It is disgusting, at least for me.
 I finish this work just for my job.
 * Welcome to refer, steal, and modify my codes.
 If you are distressed and tired (just like me, no patience to read the documents lol 🤣) on modifying Highly Integrated Architecture like [MMSeg](https://github.com/open-mmlab/mmsegmentation), [Detectron2](https://github.com/facebookresearch/detectron2), [Pytorch-Lightning](https://github.com/Lightning-AI/pytorch-lightning) even [HuggingFace Trainer](https://huggingface.co/docs/transformers/v4.14.1/en/main_classes/trainer) ,  try my workflow.
 Maybe my proposed network is quite complex, just remove and modify them with your own network and design.
 I think my pipeline of code production is clear enough, tidy to read, and graceful.
 I will also arrange and open-source the code of workflow for specializing in common `cls&seg&det` task, wait for my masterpiece  :p
 * Again, you can freely follow the code, but not suggest the taste.
 I do it just for responsibility bro :(  **Expanding the knowledge boundary is research, Building the Lego Bricks is toy player and shit.** Just target myself, instead of others.
+* Appolgize for these offensive words, but just toward myself. 个人观点，勿对号入座。

 ## Acknowledgement